Now Reading

 Feeding the cows

-The Parmesan Consortium prescribes that the cows are fed only hay and grass, as opposed to silage, which can be used to feed the cows whose milk is used to produce Gran Pandano.
+The Parmesan Consortium stipulates that the cows are fed only on hay and grass, as opposed to silage, which can be used to feed the cows whose milk is used to make Gran Pandano.

 Age at maturity